-Content manager: Elissa Schuett, Senior Research Technician, University of Vermont
+Content manager: Shari Halik, Communications Professional, University of Vermont

 A cooperative program of the University of Vermont and SUNY Plattsburgh, Lake Champlain Sea Grant is a part of a national network of 35 projects and programs at coastal and Great Lakes colleges, coordinated by the National Oceanic and Atmospheric Administration.

-The mission of the Vermont Monitoring Cooperative is to serve Vermont through improved understanding of long-term trends, annual conditions, and interdisciplinary relationships of the physical, chemical, and biological components of forested ecosystems in Vermont.
+The mission of the Forest Ecosystem Monitoring Cooperative is to serve the northeast temperate forest region through improved understanding of long-term trends, annual conditions, and interdisciplinary relationships of the physical, chemical, and biological components of forested ecosystems.

 The NSRC addresses the importance of the Northern Forest to society and the need for research to have relevance and benefit to the people who live there, work with its resources, use its products, visit it, and care about it.

 Research at the Vermont Unit aims to address questions in fisheries and wildlife conservation and management that are of interest to state and federal natural resource management agencies and conservation organizations.
 Areas of research emphasis are lake food webs, invasive species, landscape ecology, conservation biology, and population modeling.